myclevorname/narser/README.md

 ## Building

-Narser targets the latest Zig version: 0.15.1.
+Narser targets 0.15.1 as there is a huge performance regression in `narser hash` in 0.15.2.

 For release builds, Nix is used.
 The `fast` and `small` packages have little to no benefit and are only included for completeness.